8 Everyday Foods That Help Boost Your Energy

 The high level of protein in beans helps stabilize blood sugar levels throughout the day.
 High levels of vitamin B help your body turn food into energy.
 Widely available and inexpensive, beans are an easy way to introduce energy-boosting meals into your diet.
 Take a container of Colorful Corn & Black Bean Salad to work, or cook up some Hearty Baked Beans for supper.

 Known for being packed with vitamin C, oranges also contain lots of potassium and folate.
-Oranges dole out energy over time, so try this Strawberry-Orange Spinach Salad with Toasted Walnuts for lunch and you may be able to avoid wanting a mid-afternoon nap.
+Oranges dole out energy over time.

 Spinach is considered a superfood for good reason.
 An all-around nutrition powerhouse, spinach is a great source of iron, which helps combat fatigue and increases mental and physical endurance.
 The tyrosine in spinach also helps improve alertness, so if you’ve got a final exam or a heated round of Trivial Pursuit in the near future, fill up on Orange Vinaigrette Spinach Salad (the vitamin C in the oranges helps boost iron absorption).